 |---|---|---|---|

-Speed comes from judicial foreclosure norms — judicial (strict) foreclosure with redemption — favor holds over quick flips.
+Speed comes from judicial foreclosure norms — strict foreclosure with redemption favors holds over quick REO flips.
 Build the local process timeline into your carry, because Vermont disposition can run longer than national averages.

 Vermont flip loan terms (2026)